Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident Reports: Introduction

-The analysis of occupational accident reports is a cornerstone of workplace safety management, providing critical insights that help prevent future incidents \cite{zhang2019construction,qiao2022construction}.
+The analysis of occupational accident reports is a cornerstone of workplace safety management, providing critical insights that help prevent future incidents \cite{tixier2016automated,zhang2019construction,qiao2022construction}.
 Automatic classification of these free-text narratives into predefined categories is a crucial task, as it enables large-scale statistical analysis and the identification of risk patterns.
 However, this task is fraught with challenges, chief among them being the severe class imbalance inherent in real-world data \cite{shuang2024INSTRUCTOR-CIT}, as illustrated in Figure 1.
-Catastrophic but rare events are vastly outnumbered by more common accident types, leading to models that are biased towards the majority classes and exhibit poor predictive performance on the very incidents that may require the most urgent attention \cite{shayboun2025review}.
+Catastrophic but rare events (e.g., \textit{Fires and Explosions}) are vastly outnumbered by more common accident types, leading to models that are biased towards the majority classes and exhibit poor predictive performance on the very incidents that may require the most urgent attention \cite{shayboun2025review}.
+While recent works have explored LLM-based agents for safety monitoring \cite{li2025safetygpt}, stable classification of rare accident types remains an open challenge due to the lack of specialized training data.

-Prior work has attempted to address this task by fine-tuning pre-trained language models such as BERT and RoBERTa \cite{devlin2019bert, liu2019roberta}.
-While effective to an extent, these models often struggle when faced with extreme data scarcity for minority classes \cite{khallaf2021classification}.
-Other common strategies to mitigate class imbalance include cost-sensitive learning, such as employing a focal loss \cite{lin2017focal}, or traditional data augmentation techniques.
-However, these methods can be limited; simple augmentation may generate low-quality samples, while re-weighting schemes alone cannot compensate for the lack of feature diversity in underrepresented classes \cite{chen2025multimodal}.
-More recently, the advent of large language models \cite{achiam2023gpt4} (LLMs) has opened new avenues, yet our findings show that zero-shot performance is often suboptimal for this specialized task, and brute-force fine-tuning of these massive models is computationally prohibitive and not always effective.
+Prior research has predominantly focused on two paradigms to address this challenge: model-centric adaptation and data-centric augmentation.
+In the model-centric domain, researchers have attempted to fine-tune pre-trained language models (PLMs) such as BERT and RoBERTa \cite{devlin2019bert, liu2019roberta}.
+While these models capture rich semantic features, they often struggle to generalize when faced with extreme data scarcity for minority classes \cite{khallaf2021classification}.
+To mitigate this, cost-sensitive learning strategies, such as the focal loss \cite{lin2017focal} or re-sampling techniques like SMOTE \cite{chawla2002smote}, have been employed to assign higher weights to hard-to-classify examples.
+However, re-weighting schemes alone cannot compensate for the fundamental lack of feature diversity in underrepresented classes \cite{chen2025multimodal}.